 While 2DII can provide for scenario input and asset-level data, the methodology is a stand-alone methodology.
-Any climate change scenario or asset level data (ALD) set could be used to implement the methodology, provided the ALD and scenarios use the indicators on which the methodology is built.
+Any climate change scenario or asset-based company data (ABCD) set could be used to implement the methodology, provided the ABCD and scenarios use the indicators on which the methodology is built.

 The methodology document presented here is broken down into 3 sections:

 - Section 1 explains the methodology and the underlying rationale in more detail.
 It describes the output metrics and discusses the required inputs.
 Additionally, it details the scope of the methodology.
 Finally, it discusses different options for allocating the macro carbon budgets (scenarios) to micro-economic actors (portfolios/clients) and for allocating the physical asset-level data to financial instruments such as loans.

 - Section 2 provides the mathematical formalization behind the metrics.

 - Section 3 concludes with a breakdown of the sectors, including sector overviews, the metrics used, and data inputted.

 This is a publicly available, “living” methodology, meaning that we are constantly exploring ways to improve it and expand its scope.

 Users wishing to contribute to this process are encouraged to contact 2DII via firstname.lastname@example.org.